richardso21/llm-plus-10k/README.md

 - Retrieve, compile, and visualize key metrics (e.g. net sales, gross margin) across a timespan
+  - Default metrics are: Net Sales, Gross Margin, and Total Cost of Operations.
+    I picked these since they seem to be discussed quite commonly across the board for the tickers I've selected.
+They stand to be crucial in an intuitive sense in evaluating the financial status of a company.
   - Ability to customize metrics that the LLM retrieves from 10-K filings
 - Compare key metrics across three different companies/tickers
 - Generate summaries of important sections of a particular Form 10-K